Nancy Drew... Reporter

 Nancy Drew...
 Reporter is a 1939 American comedy-mystery film directed by William Clemens and written by Kenneth Gamet.
 The film stars Bonita Granville as Nancy Drew, John Litel, Frankie Thomas, Mary Lee, Dickie Jones and Larry Williams.
 The film was released by Warner Bros. on February 18, 1939.
+It is a sequel to Nancy Drew...
+Detective (1938) and was followed by Nancy Drew...
+Trouble Shooter (1939).

 Plot

-Nancy Drew, competing in the local newspaper's amateur reporter contest, attempts to clear a girl named Eula Denning of murder charges with the help of long-suffering Ted and the two brats from next door.
+Nancy Drew competed in the local newspaper's amateur reporter contest and won a month's work.
+During her inquest at the job, she attempts to clear a girl named Eula Denning of murder charges with the help of her long-suffering best friend Ted, and the two men from next door.
 Nancy rockets through a car chase, a song fest in a Chinese restaurant, a boxing bout, and a finale of whistling fireworks to catch the real killer.
+They find the evidence that will bring the real murderers to justice with the aid of Nancy's father.